 Coronavirus transmission rate in Nevada is the highest in the US

-A COVID-19-tracking website built by the cofounders of Instagram shows Nevada currently has the highest rate of coronavirus transmission in the country.
+A COVID-19 tracking website built by the co-founders of Instagram shows that Nevada currently has the highest rate of coronavirus transmission in the country.

 The rt.live website calculates that each case of COVID-19 in Nevada is resulting in 1.56 new infections.